 ReFlex+ Supercharger Boost Control Wiring and Software Setup

-With the release of V6.3 Reflex+ Software, boost control for a Supercharger or Turbocharger based off front wheel speed, gear position, and ethanol content is now available for your LTx vehicle equipped with the MOTIV Reflex+ port controller.
+With the release of V6.8x Reflex+ Software, boost control for a Supercharger or Turbocharger based off front wheel speed, gear position, and ethanol content is available for your LTx vehicle equipped with the MOTIV Reflex+ port controller.

 In this particular document we will cover the basics for boost control with a positive displacement supercharger utilizing a dual port vacuum bypass actuator with MAC valve or SmoothBoost.